Checkpoint Docs

 -H "Content-Type: application/json" \

-Once revoked, any MCP-I proofs referencing the delegation will be rejected with a DELEGATION_REVOKED error.
+Revocation is idempotent — revoking an already-revoked delegation succeeds and sets was_already_revoked: true in the response.
+Once revoked, KYA-OS proofs referencing the delegation are rejected with a DELEGATION_REVOKED error.

 Delegation Chains